 Constant harassment by creditors is not only emotionally taxing, but depending on the methods of collection, it could be a real source of embarrassment.
 Fortunately, when you file for Chapter 7 bankruptcy, an order for relief – called an automatic stay – goes into effect.
 The automatic stay will prevent creditors from harassing you about debts related to foreclosure, credit cards, repossession, payday loans, medical bills, and many other debts.
 Also, when you file for Chapter 7, much of the property you own – except for your exemptions – comes under the control of the bankruptcy court.
 You will not be able to sell or give away any of that property without the consent of the court.
 At the conclusion of the Chapter 7 process, your debts will be discharged by the court, except for non-dischargeable debts such as child support, tax debts, and student loans.

 Since 2005, the Chapter 7 bankruptcy process is longer, more expensive, and undeniably harder.
 The reason for this is simple: before 2005, the requirements for a Chapter 7 bankruptcy were less precise, and the system was being abused.
 Moreover, simply qualifying for a Chapter 7 bankruptcy is no guarantee that your bankruptcy petition will be approved.
 And even if you qualify, a Chapter 7 bankruptcy petition can be rejected if it isn’t properly filed.
-The law does not require you to be represented by a bankruptcy attorney, but far too much is at risk to go it alone.
-If you’re in the Chicago area, and if you’re considering a Chapter 7 bankruptcy or if you need to learn more, speak at once with an experienced Chicago Chapter 7 bankruptcy attorney at the Bentz Holguin Law Firm.
+The law does not require you to be represented by a bankruptcy lawyer, but far too much is at risk to go it alone.
+If you’re in the Chicago area, and if you’re considering a Chapter 7 bankruptcy or if you need to learn more, speak at once with an experienced Chicago Chapter 7 bankruptcy lawyer at the Bentz Holguin Law Firm.
 Let us help you get a fresh financial start.
 Contact the Bentz Holguin Law Firm today by completing the form on this website’s contact page or by calling (312) 881-5112.